onflow/flow/docs/access-api-spec.md

 ### Events

+The following methods can be used to query for on-chain [events](#event).

 #### GetEventsForHeightRange

-`GetEventsForHeightRange` retrieves events emitted within a specific block range.
+`GetEventsForHeightRange` retrieves [events](#event) emitted within the specified block range.

 ```
 rpc GetEventsForHeightRange(GetEventsForHeightRangeRequest) returns (GetEventsForHeightRangeResponse)
 ```

-Events can be requested for a specific sealed block range via the `start_height` and `end_height` (inclusive) fields and further filtered by the event type via the `type` field.
+Events can be requested for a specific sealed block range via the `start_height` and `end_height` (inclusive) fields and further filtered by event type via the `type` field.

+If `end_height` is greater than the current sealed chain height, then this method will return events up to and including the latest sealed block.

-If maximum chain height is less than end_height, then events until and including maximum height will be returned Event types are namespaced with the address of the account and contract in which they are declared.
-Events are provided by execution nodes.
+Event types are namespaced with the address of the account and contract in which they are declared.

 <details>
   <summary>Request</summary>